-Why is my Child a Picky Eater?
-Picky Eating Starts at Bedtime and What To Do to Fix It
+Why is My Child a Picky Eater?
+What Parents Need to Know

 Sleeping and eating have so much in common.
 And we’re not just talking about that “food coma” you get after eating a big meal.
 Your child’s desire to eat and a poor sleeping pattern might actually go hand-in-hand.
 Do you find yourself asking, “Why is my child a picky eater?”